Canada's online magazine: Politics, entertainment, technology, media, arts, books: backofthebook.ca

 Katrina’s campaign journal: Dans Outremont

-09/03/2015 By the editor Leave a Comment
+09/03/2015 by the editor

 With this second installment, we continue Katrina Kairys’s series on getting to know Canadian politics from the ground up, by volunteering during the 2015 federal election campaign.
 Read Ep.
 1, “New kid on the doorstep,” here.
 By Katrina Kairys Shortly after canvassing in Toronto, I headed to the province next door to see how the […]